Intel-bigdata/OAP/oap-spark/README.md

 The files from this package should avoid depending on other OAP module except OAP-Common.

-All Spark related changes are tracked in dev/changes_list/spark_changed_files
+All Spark source code changes are tracked in dev/changes_list/spark_changed_files

 All changed files are ordered by file name.

 You can execute the script dev/Apply_Spark_changes.sh with the specified Spark source directories and OAP source directories accordingly.